brodeau/sosie/README.md

 Save and extract them into the `examples` sub-directory of SOSIE.

-Into this `examples` sub-directory you will find various namelists and scripts to test SOSIE on working configurations.
-For each example you will find a commented and working namelist (usually namelist.exampleX, sometimes a more explicit name ) explaining the relevant namelist tuning.
+Into this `examples` sub-directory you will find various *namelists* and scripts to test SOSIE on working configurations.
+For each example you will find a commented and working *namelist* (usually `namelist.exampleX`) explaining the relevant *namelist* tuning.
 We encourage you to use a software like ncview to visualize fields to be interpolated and fields that have been interpolated.
 The common approach to test a given example (# X):